The Health Benefits of CBD for People

 Our bodies have a total of 12 different organ systems.
 Researchers believe they are all intended to work together to help our bodies reach homeostasis with the world around us.
 Unfortunately, prohibition slowed in-depth research into the ECS possibly depriving us of the many benefits it can bring.
 So far research suggests that CBD either directly or indirectly affects the endocrine system, nervous system, opioid system and of course the ECS.

-Scientific studies have shown that CBD helps reduce inflammation in our joints.
+Research is on going to see if CBD can help with issues like inflammation and pain.
 For those of us not producing enough endocannabinoids, we can stimulate the production of these molecules by ingesting phytocannabinoids from plants like hemp.
 If our bodies are not producing enough endocannabinoids, the ECS is not able to regulate unnecessary inflammation.

 CBD directly binds with the TRPV1 receptors in our nervous system which tells the brain that the pain is not as intense.
 It also regulates body temperature and inflammation.The interaction with TRPV1 receptors may be the main way that cannabidiol is able to work as an analgesic or pain reducer.
 It does not have an immediate analgesic effect like acetaminophen or other strong pain killing drugs for severe pain.
 Hopefully, CBD can reduce the amount of strong and often addictive drugs traditionally used to reduce pain.
 Many of these drugs come with severe side-effects that are often worse than the condition they are supposed to manage.
 If CBD helps us moderate the amount of prescription drugs we take, then perhaps it moderates their side effects as well.

 CBD does not seem to make people drowsy or really induce sleep.
-Instead, it seems to help in managing all of those conditions that can wake us up in the middle of the night.
+Instead, incomplete research leans more towards it possibly helping with the conditions that can wake us up in the middle of the night.
 Whether chronic pain continuously wakes you up, an overactive brain keeps you from falling asleep or stomach issues continuously sends you to the bathroom at night, if CBD can help you properly manage these conditions then you very well may sleep through the night.
 A full night’s sleep with hours in full REM can allow you to have very productive wakeful days.